Adarsh-Rawat1/Sample-/share.md

                     }
                 }

-                // Refresh any chart whose time has come foreach (var def in allDefs)
+                // Refresh each chart when due
+                foreach (var def in allDefs)
                 {
                     if (_nextRefreshUtc.TryGetValue(def.ChartId, out var nextTime))